-- Outdoor space is essential (moreso if the underground pipes are being installed horizontally as opposed to vertically)
+- Outdoor space is essential (moreso if the underground pipes are being installed horizontally)

-- The installation can be disruptive and take between 2 and 3 days
+- The installation can be disruptive and take between 2-3 days

-When it comes to choosing between air source and ground source heat pumps, an air source heat pump is likely to be the most suitable.
-This is because they take up less space and aren’t as disruptive to have installed.
+An air source heat pump is the best option for most homes.
+They take up less space and aren't as disruptive to install.

-Both heat pumps require outdoor space but the installation of a ground source heat pump requires pipes being buried underground.
-Not only does this mean plenty of space is essential, your property will also need to be able to accommodate the necessary machinery too.
+Both heat pumps need outdoor space.
+But ground source installation means burying pipes underground.
+Not only does this mean plenty of space is essential, various machinery will need access to your property too.

-Renewable heating systems are growing in popularity as homeowners become more conscious of their impact on the environment.
-Solar thermal panels and heat pumps are both highly efficient heating systems that don’t emit carbon into the atmosphere.
+Renewable heating systems have grown in popularity.
+Spurred on by homeowners becoming more conscious of their impact on the planet.
+Solar thermal panels and heat pumps are both highly efficient heating systems that don't emit carbon into the atmosphere.

 In all likelihood, one of these renewable heating systems will be more suitable to your home than the other.

-If you have a combi boiler – as the majority of UK homes do – then a solar thermal heating system or air-to-water heat pump won’t be suitable for your property.
-This is because they must be installed as part of a heating system which includes a hot water cylinder.
-Properties with a system or regular boiler will have a hot water cylinder but you must ensure it’s solar compatible, otherwise it will need to be replaced.
+If you have a combi boiler – as the majority of UK homes do – then a solar thermal heating system or air-to-water heat pump won't be suitable.
+This is because they must be installed alongside a hot water cylinder.
+Properties with a system or regular boiler will have a hot water cylinder but you must ensure it's solar compatible.
+Otherwise it will need to be replaced.

 A major benefit of solar thermal panels is that the installation isn't overly disruptive.
 Heat pumps, on the other hand, can be challenging to install.
 Ground source more so than air source.